jamesrussellt/Ball-Machine/README.md

 # Ball-Sorting-Machine
 University of Bath - Final Year Mechanical Engineering Masters Project

-Ball Sorting Machine for exhibition and educational purposes.
+For exhibition and educational purposes.

 ![logo](https://github.com/jamesrussellt/Ball-Machine/blob/master/Images/Top_Assy.png)

 ## About this repository
-Python scripts for investigating open source hardware GitHub repositories
+Machine to demonstrate the use of Selection Sorting Algorithm and Pancake Sorting Algorithm using balls of different weights.

 ## Contents
 * `goMine.py`